 JPEC Ltd conducts audits and evaluations across the primary industries and environmental sectors.

-In fisheries, third-party certification provides an objective measure of sustainability and compliance, and is part of corporate social responsibility for many seafood businesses.
-JPEC Ltd has worked for Acoura Marine, Intertek Fisheries Certification, SAI Global Trust, Monterey Bay Aquarium and other clients to assess wild-capture fisheries against third-party standards.
-Dr Johanna Pierre of JPEC Ltd is a certified Marine Stewardship Council (MSC) fishery assessor, chain-of-custody auditor and peer reviewer.
-She also conducts pre-assessments.
+In fisheries, third-party certification provides an objective measure of sustainability and fishery performance, and is part of corporate social responsibility for many seafood businesses.
+JPEC Ltd has been engaged by Lloyd’s Register, Control Union, SAI Global Trust, Monterey Bay Aquarium and other clients to assess wild-capture fisheries against third-party standards.
+Dr Johanna Pierre of JPEC Ltd is a certified Marine Stewardship Council (MSC) fishery assessor, team leader, chain-of-custody auditor and peer reviewer.
+She also conducts fishery pre-assessments.

-Intertek Fisheries Certification (as a Conformity Assessment Body for MSC) contracted Johanna to assess the environmental impacts of the New Zealand hoki trawl fishery.
-This fishery had entered its second full reassessment to renew its MSC certification.
+Lloyd’s Register (as a Conformity Assessment Body for MSC) contracted Johanna to assess the environmental impacts of the South Africa hake trawl fishery.
+This fishery had entered its third full reassessment to renew its MSC certification.
 Other team members focused on assessing stock status and governance.

 Find additional examples of assessments, audits and evaluations that JPEC has worked on here.